ryanwilson/Repro-SwiftPMMinVersionBuild/README.md

 1. Click "File -> Swift Packages -> Add Package Dependency..."

-1. Enter the URL of this repo (TBD).
+1. Enter the URL of this repo (https://github.com/ryanwilson/Repro-SwiftPMMinVersionBuild).
 Use the default version.

 1. Leave the default Package Product enabled and hit "Finish".